Who doesn’t love quinoa?

 It’s filled with manganese, magnesium, phosphorus, and folate, and can be an excellent source of fiber.
 A 100-gram serving contains 2.8 grams of dietary fiber, which is roughly 11% of your recommended daily intake.

 You can use quinoa as a base in many dishes and add a variety of foods to it—broccoli, black beans, cheese, and more.
 It’s also an excellent food due to it being naturally gluten-free, making it a perfect choice for people with wheat intolerances.

-When Quinoa is Acceptable
+When Quinoa Is Acceptable on Keto

 Now that we know a little bit more about quinoa, we can try to work out how to implement it into a keto-diet.

-There are two different styles of eating on keto that allow you to consume carbs such as quinoa, but only on certain occasions.
+There are two different styles of eating on keto that allow you to consume carbs, such as quinoa, but only on certain occasions.